Horseland (TV series)

-Plot
+This show, along with Sushi Pack and DinoSquad, were the final three series produced by DIC before their acquisition with Cookie Jar Entertainment, who produced the third and final season of Horseland until the series ended its run in 2008.
+Cookie Jar (along with most of the DiC library) would be acquired by DHX Media (now known as WildBrain) in 2012.

+Premise

-Set on the fictional ranch of Horseland Stables, the series follows the adventures of six pre-teens (Sarah, Alma, Molly, Chloe, Zoey, and Bailey) and their horses, who each deal with their own life situations.
-Almost every episode is narrated in flashback by Shep the rough collie, who gives its featured lesson to Teeny the pig and Angora the cat in the opening and ending scenes.
+Set on the fictional ranch of Horseland Stables, the series follows the adventures of six pre-teens (Sarah, Alma, Molly, Bailey, Chloe, Zoey, and Nani in Season 3) and their horses, who each deal with their own life situations.
+Almost every episode is narrated in flashback by Shep the Rough Collie.
+He gives the episode's featured lesson to Teeny the pig and Angora the cat in the opening and ending scenes.

 Characters

-The characters of Horseland are usually limited to the group of kids who are frequently at the stable.
-However, some episodes (especially those which involve travelling), introduce one-time characters as a plot device.
+The characters of Horseland are usually limited to the group of kids who are frequently at the stable, but some episodes (especially those which involve travelling), introduce one-time characters as a plot device.

 Sarah Whitney and Scarlet

-Sarah is a pretty 12-year-old English-American girl who likes to make friends, and the central character of the series.
+Sarah Whitney is the 12-year-old English-American central character of the series who likes to make friends.
 She is very friendly and loves to encourage others to do their best and have fun.
-She comes from a rich family, but does never consider herself better than others because of it.
-She stays more loyal to Molly, Alma and Bailey, and later Nani when she joins in Season 3.
-Sarah has wavy blonde hair with bleached highlights and baby blue eyes.
+She comes from a rich family but does never consider herself better than others because of it.
+She stays more loyal to Molly, Alma, and Bailey, and later Nani when she joins in Season 3.
+Sarah has wavy blonde hair with bleached highlights and baby-blue eyes.
 She also has silver hoop earrings with piercings in her ears.
 Sarah wears a red riding jacket with a matching red necktie and white pants.
-She has been seen in younger ages and different hairstyles in flashbacks.
-She was voiced by Dana Donlan.
+She has been seen at younger ages and in different hairstyles in flashbacks.
+She is voiced by Dana Donlan who also did the voice of Fiona in DinoSquad and Tangerina Torta in the fourth season of the 2003 version of Strawberry Shortcake.

-Sarah's horse is Scarlet, a purebred black Shagya Arabian mare who has a long, black mane and tail with red highlights.
-Scarlet is fearless, level-headed, and regal, but at times can be unstable and prefer to be left alone.
+Sarah's horse is Scarlet, a purebred black Shagya Arabian mare who has a black mane and tail with red highlights.
+She sometimes carries her tail higher than the other horses, a common trait of Arabian horses.
+Scarlet is fearless, level-headed, and regal.
+She is completely loyal to her owner.
 She is patient and loving, much like her owner, and is great with kids.
 Her symbol is a red crown, representing royalty.
-She was voiced by Andrea Ware.
+She is voiced by Andrea Ware.